Audio Annotation Services for Speech AI

 Verbatim transcription

-Human or ASR-assisted transcripts of what was actually said, with your rules for casing, numbers, disfluencies, and domain terminology applied throughout.
+Human or ASR-assisted transcripts can follow agreed rules for casing, numbers, disfluencies, domain terminology, review, and acceptance.

 Event and noise tags